New-Soul-Of-Science-Project/New-Soul-Of-Science-Project-Web/README.md

 On The Web: [Tension Game Of Life](http://www.nsosp.org/spannung)

 - fully based on regulation processes (Regelprozessen)
+- based on a definition of consciousness in this setting
 - has a top level regulation process for each individual life (mindfulness process, Achtsamkeitsprozess)
   - clarifies the implications of psychosomatics, the inner relations between our psyche and our body
   - allows deep insights in psychological problems